MiladSoleymani/Milad-Soleymani/_pages/about.md

 🔬 **Research and Innovation:**

-Currently, I'm deeply engaged in developing generative models for image synthesis and improving the accuracy of classification algorithms through self-supervised learning.
-My projects often leverage cutting-edge technologies like PyTorch, TensorFlow, and cloud platforms like AWS and Google Cloud.
+I am currently focused on developing generative models for image synthesis and enhancing the accuracy of models for image classification and segmentation using this generated data.
+Additionally, I am working on large language models (LLMs) to create applications that extract and learn information from PDF files, enabling them to answer questions based on this information.
+My projects frequently utilize advanced technologies such as PyTorch, TensorFlow, and cloud platforms like AWS and Google Cloud.

-📚 **Academic Background:**
-I graduated with a B.Sc. in Electrical Engineering from K. N. Toosi University of Technology, where I developed a keen interest in the potential of AI.
-My thesis project on semantic segmentation of videos further honed my skills in computer vision.

 ## Let's Connect!